38th Annual Product

 Chris Harvey

-Product recalls for capital and industrial equipment carry unique challenges—long product lifecycles, complex supply chains, regulatory scrutiny, and heightened safety exposure.
-This session examines the current recall landscape for equipment manufacturers, from small industrial tools to boilers, furnaces, and heavy machinery.
-Attendees will explore emerging risks, common recall triggers, and the operational, legal, and reputational impacts of getting recalls wrong—and how leading manufacturers are building recall readiness strategies that protect brand trust, reduce liability, and stand up to regulators.
+Product recalls for capital and industrial equipment carry unique challenges - long product lifecycles, complex supply chains, regulatory scrutiny, and heightened safety exposure.
+This session examines the current recall landscape for equipment manufacturers, from small industrial tools to broilers, furnaces, and heavy machinery.
+Attendees will explore emerging risks, common recall triggers, and the operational, legal, and reputational impacts of getting recalls wrong.
+We'll also discover how leading manufacturers are building recall readiness strategies that protect brand trust, reduce liability, and stand up to regulators.

 4:15-4:30pm: Wrap Up and Discussion